Updated on 9/10/2024

 Step 12: Service

-“Having had a spiritual awakening as the result of these steps, we tried to carry this message to alcoholics, and to practice these principles in all our affairs.”
+“Having had a spiritual awakening as the result of these steps, we tried to carry this message to alcoholics and to practice these principles in all our affairs.”

 How Long Does It Take to Complete the 12 Steps?

 The length of time it takes to complete the 12 steps of a recovery program can vary greatly depending on the individual and their circumstances.
 Some people may be able to work through the steps relatively quickly, while others may take months or even years to complete the process.
-It’s important to remember that recovery is a lifelong journey and the 12 steps are simply one part of that journey.
+It’s important to remember that recovery is a lifelong journey; the 12 steps are simply one part of that journey.

 How Many Times Is God Mentioned in the 12 Steps?

 God or a higher power is mentioned several times throughout the 12 steps.
 The exact wording and emphasis on God or a higher power may vary depending on the specific recovery program or individual beliefs, but the concept of seeking guidance and support from a higher power is a core component of the 12 steps.
-In some steps, the term “God” is used directly, while in others, a more general term like “higher power” is used to allow for a broader range of beliefs and perspectives.
+In some steps, the term “God” is used directly, while in others, a more general term, like “higher power,” is used to allow for a broader range of beliefs and perspectives.

 What Are Some Other Books About the 12 Steps?